1999–2000 DFB-Pokal Frauen

 The Frauen DFB-Pokal 1999–2000 was the 20th season of the cup competition, Germany's second-most important title in women's football.
-The first round of the competition was held on 22–25 August 1999.
-In the final which was held in Berlin on 6 May 2000 FFC Frankfurt defeated Sportfreunde Siegen 2–1, thus defending their title from the previous seasons and claiming their second title.
+The first round of the competition was held from 22–25 August 1999.
+In the final which was held in Berlin on 6 May 2000 FFC Frankfurt defeated Sportfreunde Siegen 2–1, thus defending their title from the previous season thus claiming their second title.